Account of escape by Norman Patrick Higham - Part 1

 Worked day & night digging Slit trenches.

-A.I.F. were up as far a Thailand Bordr, gradually
+A.I.F. were up as far a Thailand Bordr. gradually

 pushed down to Malacca.
-Nursing last stand
+Mersing last stand

 Japs used all kinds of tricks such as fireworks &

-calling various peoples ^names so as to make us give our position away
+calling various peoples names so as to make us give our position away

 also created loud noise to cause confusion.
 (Same as